mitmath/1806/summaries.md

 Symmetric matrices and Positive definite matrices.

+We proved that symmetric matrices have real eigenvalues and eigenvectors for distinct eigenvalues are orthogonal.
+Further symmetric matrices are always diagonalizable.

+Positive definite matrices have a number of equivalent characterizations some of which are not so obviously equivalent.

 Worth noting that for symmetric matrices, the singular values are the absolute values of the eigenvalues, while for positive definite matrices, the singular values are the same as eigenvalues.